ndepergola/NGC-188-Models/README.md

 NGC188_models: (ipynb) Jupyter notebook containing first two Gaia searches.
 Parameters from the first search are used to refine the next search

 NGC188_refined_King: (ipynb) Jupyter notebook containing the final search.
-Outputs King Model and fit, membership probabilities.
+Outputs King Model and fit, membership probabilities, and a color-magnitude diagram.